rust-lang-uz/book/rustbook-uz/src/ch15-05-interior-mutability.md

 yaratsak, `value` uchun turli raqamlar berganimizda, xabar kerakli xabar ko'rinishida jo'natildi deya olishni xohlaymiz.

-We need a mock object that, instead of sending an email or text message when we call `send`, will only keep track of the messages it’s told to send.
-We can create a new instance of the mock object, create a `LimitTracker` that uses the mock object, call the `set_value` method on `LimitTracker`, and then check that the mock object has the messages we expect.
-Listing 15-21 shows an attempt to implement a mock object to do just that, but the borrow checker won’t allow it:

 Pochta orqali yoki matn xabar orqali xabar jo'natish o'rniga biz `send` ni ishga tushurib yuborilishi kerak bo'lgan xabarni kuzatish uchun soxta obyekt kerak bo'ladi.
 Obyektning yangi namunasini yaratishimiz mumkin, soxta obyektdan foydalanadigan `LimitTracker` yaratib, `LimitTracker`da `set_value` metodini qo'llashimiz va soxta obyekt biz kutgan xabar bor yoki yo'qligin